 Take small steps daily to ensure that your body is healthy and well prepared for a healthy baby:

-- Plan meals ahead of time, to ensure you always have something nutrient dense to eat.
+- Plan meals ahead of time in order to ensure you always have something nutrient-dense to eat.

 - Pack your own lunch to avoid grabbing something quick and processed.

 - Pack nutrient-dense, whole food snacks to ensure regulated hormone levels.